ridoy-mahmud/huntingPython/README.md

 ### Step 2: Fork the Repository

-Fork the repository to your own GitHub account by visiting [complete-pandas-tutorial](https://github.com/KeithGalli/complete-pandas-tutorial) and clicking the "Fork" button in the top-right corner.
+Fork the repository to your own GitHub

 ### Step 3: Clone the Forked Repository

 Clone your forked repository to your local machine.
 Open a terminal or command prompt and run:
 Replace `yourusername` with your actual GitHub username.

 ### Step 4: Create a Virtual Environment (optional)